harendra-shakya/nft-marketplace/backend-smart-contracts/README.md

 Decentralised NFT marketplace

 1. `listItem`: List NFT on the marketplace
-2. `butItem`: Buy thr NFTs
+2. `butItem`: Buy the NFTs
 3. `cancelItem`: Cancel a listing
 4. `updateListing`: Update Price
-5. `withdrawProceeds`: withdraw payment for mu brought NFTs
+5. `withdrawProceeds`: withdraw payment that you earned from selling NFTs